TRX Gold (NYSE:TRX) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of TRX Gold (NYSE:TRX – Free Report) in a research report released on Thursday morning.
-The brokerage issued a hold rating on the stock.
+Analysts at StockNews.com started coverage on shares of TRX Gold (NYSE:TRX – Get Free Report) in a research report issued to clients and investors on Friday.
+The brokerage set a “hold” rating on the stock.

 TRX Gold Stock Performance

-TRX Gold (NYSE:TRX – Get Free Report) last posted its quarterly earnings results on Monday, December 4th.
-The company reported $0.01 EPS for the quarter, meeting analysts’ consensus estimates of $0.01.
-The business had revenue of $9.19 million during the quarter, compared to the consensus estimate of $11.10 million.
+TRX Gold (NYSE:TRX – Get Free Report) last posted its earnings results on Monday, December 4th.
+The company reported $0.01 earnings per share for the quarter, hitting the consensus estimate of $0.01.
 TRX Gold had a negative return on equity of 1.90% and a net margin of 5.87%.
-On average, equities research analysts predict that TRX Gold will post 0.04 earnings per share for the current fiscal year.
+The firm had revenue of $9.19 million during the quarter, compared to analyst estimates of $11.10 million.
+As a group, analysts anticipate that TRX Gold will post 0.04 earnings per share for the current fiscal year.

 Institutional Inflows and Outflows